-Edward M. O'Herron, Jr. Distinguished Scholar - Associate Dean, MBA for Executives Programs - Professor of Strategy
+Edward M. O'Herron, Jr. Distinguished Scholar and Professor of Strategy and Entrepreneurship

 "I teach managers how to be 'change masters' who can respond quickly in a turbulent economy and shift direction if their actions prove faulty."